Welcome to today's edition of the Rush 24-7 podcast.

 This is no different.

-This this prayer being made public.
+This prayer being made public.

-This prayer being made public is no different than during the 50th anniversary, 60th anniversary, whatever it is of D-Day.
+This prayer being made public is no different than during the 50th anniversary, 60th anniversary, whatever is of D-Day.

 And Clinton is trudging along, very solemn, very much into sorrow, lone battleship out on the horizon.